sccn/sccn.github.io/others/TIPS_and_FAQ.md

 -2000 ms to slightly over +1500 ms. Do you know why?
 **Answer:** It is normal that the time limits are different from the original dataset, since the FFT (or wavelet) is applied over time windows and we consider the center of these windows.
-As a result, you loose half the window size on each edge of the plot (some hundred milliseconds depending on the window size and the sampling rate).
+As a result, you lose half the window size on each edge of the plot (some hundred milliseconds depending on the window size and the sampling rate).

 ### Spectrum using FFT, Welch or multitaper